Beloved

 Choose Your Path

-I had to learn to choose the truth of God’s word over the negative thoughts in my head.
+I had to learn to prioritize the truth of God’s word over the negative thoughts in my mind.
 The choice is yours.
-When your inner voice or external circumstances suggest that you have no value, choose to replace that harmful thought with the truth found in Scripture.
+When your inner voice or external circumstances imply that you have no value, decide to replace those harmful thoughts with the truth found in Scripture.

 The Battle for the Mind, old thoughts filtered through the truth of scripture.